Weinstein handlebodies for complements of smoothed toric divisors: Invariants

-One needs to know the Thurston-Bennequin number of each Legendrian $\Lambda_{(a_i,b_i)}$ and their linking numbers in order to compute the homology of the boundary of $\mathcal{W}_{T^2, c}$.
+The homology of the boundary of $\mathcal{W}_{T^2, c}$ is computed using the Thurston-Bennequin number of each Legendrian $\Lambda_{(a_i,b_i)}$ and their linking numbers in order to compute.
 Note that because these curves are not null-homologous in $S^*T^2$, they do not have a canonical $0$-framing abstractly, so the Thurston-Bennequin number is not strictly well-defined.
-However, once the Legendrian is drawn in a particular handlebody \emph{diagram} in Gompf standard form, there is a convention provided in~\cite{Gompf} for assigning a Thurston-Bennequin number to Legendrians in the diagram.
-Note that under Gompf move $6$ the Thurston-Bennequin number of the link can change so these quantities are dependent on the diagram itself, although the canonical framing is invariant under contactomorphism.
-Here, we calculate these values for the curves arising in diagrams obtained as the output of the procedure of Section~\ref{s:procedure}.
+However, once the Legendrian is drawn in a particular handlebody diagram in Gompf standard form, there is a convention provided in~\cite{Gompf} for assigning a Thurston-Bennequin number to Legendrians in the diagram.
+Note that under Gompf move $6$ the Thurston-Bennequin number of the link can change so these quantities are dependent on the diagram itself, although the canonical framing is preserved by contactomorphism (what changes is what is considered the $0$-framing).
+Here, we calculate these values for the curves arising in diagrams obtained as the output of the algorithm of Section~\ref{s:procedure}.

-\begin{lemma} Let $(a,b)$ be coprime intergers and $\Lambda_{(a,b)}$ be the image of the co-normal lift of $\gamma_{(a,b)}\subset T^2$ in the standard Gompf diagram for $S^*T^2$, where if $a<0$ we have also performed Legendrian isotopy and Gompf move $6$.
-Then, the Thurston-Bennequin number of $\Lambda_{(a,b)}$, with respect to this diagram, is given in the following table.
+\begin{lemma} Let $(a,b)$ be coprime integers and $\Lambda_{(a,b)}$ be the image of the co-normal lift of $\gamma_{(a,b)}\subset T^2$ in the standard Gompf diagram for $S^*T^2$, where if $a<0$ we have also performed Legendrian isotopy and Gompf move $6$ {as shown in Figure~\ref{fig:tb_2} for the case $a<0,~b\geq 0,$ and $a>b$}.
+Then, the Thurston-Bennequin number of $\Lambda_{(a,b)}$, with respect to such diagrams, is given in the following table.

 \end{lemma} \begin{proof}